 Live video offers several advantages relative to other sensing modalities.
-Most important is its flexibility and open-endedness: new image and video processing algorithms can be developed to enhance the information extracted from an existing video stream.
+Most important are its flexibility and open-endedness: new image and video processing algorithms can be developed to enhance the information extracted from an existing video stream.
 Additionally, video offers high resolution, wide coverage, and low cost relative to other sensing modalities.
 The passive nature of video sensing is especially attractive for public spaces.
 A participant does not have to wear a special device, install an app, or do anything special.
 He or she merely has to be visible to a camera.

-In this paper, we describe a system that offers privacy-aware live video as an IoT service.
-Following the lead of Simoens et al. [30], we use the term denaturing to refer to the process of making video "safe" from a privacy viewpoint.
-A denatured video stream is one whose content has been analyzed to identify potential privacy leaks, and has been modified to eliminate those leaks.
+In this article, we describe the components of an ecosystem around privacy-aware live video analytics from the bottom up.
+Starting with the core algorithms for privacy, we build up to a scalable system for privacy-aware analytics.
+Following the lead of Simoens et al. [48], we use the term denaturing to refer to the process of making video "safe" from a privacy viewpoint.
+A denatured video stream is one whose content has been analyzed to identify potential privacy leaks and has been modified to eliminate those leaks.
 Section 2.1 discusses the denaturing concept in more detail.
 A denatured video stream may be safely released to untrusted video analytics software.

 Our prototype focuses on face recognition as the basis of denaturing for two reasons.
-First, it leads to a compelling proof of concept because accurate real-time face recognition is a difficult technical challenge even today.
-Second, recognition of specific individuals lies at the heart of many important real-world policies.
+First, it leads to a compelling proof of concept because accurate real-time face recognition is a difficult challenge even today.
+Second, recognition of specific individuals enables many important real-world policies.

 Figure 1 illustrates the overall architecture of our system.
 We use edge computing rather than cloud computing to perform denaturing and video analytics.
-Edge computing is a nascent model of computing in which small multi-tenant data centers called cloudlets are located close to IoT devices such as video cameras.
-Davies et al. [9] have explained why denaturing on a cloudlet offers greater confidence in privacy enforcement than denaturing in the cloud.
+Edge computing is a nascent model of computing in which small multitenant data centers called cloudlets are located close to IoT devices such as video cameras.
+Davies et al. [20] have explained why denaturing on a cloudlet offers greater confidence in privacy enforcement than denaturing in the cloud.
 They refer to the software module performing denaturing as a privacy mediator.
 Scalability is also improved by performing denaturing and video analytics on cloudlets: by avoiding transmission of video into the cloud, ingress bandwidth demand per camera is greatly reduced.